Krend/scaler/README.md

 This is not the repo you are looking for.

-The correct one is this one: https://github.com/Krend/projection
+This is the correct one: https://github.com/Krend/projection